dwbutler/groupify/README.md

 # Groupify [![Build Status](https://secure.travis-ci.org/dwbutler/groupify.png)](http://travis-ci.org/dwbutler/groupify)
 Adds group and membership functionality to Rails models.

-Currently only Mongoid is supported.
+Currently only Mongoid 2 and 3 are supported.
 Tested in Ruby 1.8.7 and 1.9.3.
+It shouldn't be difficult to adapt to ActiveRecord.

 ## Installation